wandb/docs/docs/guides/track/project-page.md

 ![](/images/app_ui/howto_delete_project.gif)

-If the project is empty (i.e. it has no runs), you can delete it by clicking the dropdown menu in the top-right and selecting "Delete project".
+If the project is empty, you can delete it by clicking the dropdown menu in the top-right and selecting "Delete project".

 ![](/images/app_ui/howto_delete_project_2.png)